random634/GameBase/README.md

 # UnityBased
-Try to setup a unity based code environment for game.
+Try to setup a base code environment for game.